 Whole school approaches.
-The universal offer to all children and Additional, targeted support and provision.
-Specialist, individualised support provision. young people Å Children vote for team captains.
+The universal offer to all children and young people Additional, targeted support and provision.
+Specialist, individualised support provision.
+Children vote for team captains.
 Programmes/clubs for communication.
 Child's input on SEN Plans, Team around the Child (TAC) and Personal Education Plan Class representatives serve on School's Council and attend Governors' Meetings.
 Nurture clubs.
 (PEP) meetings.
 Pupil voice is an important part of our Afterschool activities (targeted).
 SEN Support Plans (IEP's) are written for all pupils with SEN needs and are reviewed school and helps shape decisions regarding learning, the environment, Prayer/concern cards. regularly. events and activities.
 We endeavour to take into account the views of individual children and adults.
-Pupil conferencing by the Senior D 1 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Leadership Team and Governors is used to gather pupils' views on school provision.
+Pupil conferencing by the Senior Leadership Team and Governors is used to gather pupils' views on school provision.
 Pupils with SEN needs and Pupil Premium children have provision maps which are regularly reviewed.
 Children attend some Parent Consultations to discuss progress.
 Group and individual pupil conferencing is used to review progress.